xiangjuner/EE-note/README.md

 Options can be used to specify which should be included.

-Documentation can be found in the doc directory.
+Documentation can be found via the ATLAS TWiki page:

-- `atlas-latex.pdf`:    Guide to the use of the ATLAS document templates and styles
-- `atlas-bibtex.pdf`:   Guide to references and BibTeX in ATLAS
-- `atlas-physics.pdf`:  Symbols defined in `atlasphysics.sty`
-- `atlas-tables.pdf`:   Some guidelines and help for tables

-More detailed information about the package can be found under:
 <https://twiki.cern.ch/twiki/bin/view/AtlasProtected/PubComLaTeX>

 ## How to use